TeahouseFinance/Tea-REX/README.md

 1. Add margin to lower the risk of liquidation.
 2. Maintain a lower $LR$ such that $LR$ of a position less than a pre-set liquidation threshold of the market.
-3. Pay a portion of swap source token to the platform treasury as the trading fee.
-E.g. Swapping ETH to USDC when opening a short ETH/USDC position, a fixed percent of ETH will be charge from the position.

 ```solidity
 function addMargin